u2i/livex/README.md

 ### Enable PubSub for Components (assign_topic)

+** Not Implemented Yet! **

 Livex aims to make it easier for components to subscribe to PubSub topics themselves, especially when the topic depends on the component's attrs or state.

-assign_topic/4 works similarly to assign_new/3, subscribing the component to a PubSub topic.
+assign_topic/4 works similarly to assign_new/4, subscribing the component to a PubSub topic.
 The topic name can be dynamically generated based on dependencies.
 If those dependencies change, the component would be re-subscribed to the new topic.